-- 1.13.1 Casino Facility Licensees, Licensed Charities, Registered Gaming Workers and Charity Workers are required to cooperate fully with AGLC Inspectors and Police Officers attending at a casino.
-A licensee must, on the request of an Inspector, the AGLC or an employee of the AGLC: - a) assist the Inspector in carrying out an inspection; and - b) provide the Inspector with records, documents, books of account and receipts and provide a place where they may be inspected, audited, examined or copied. - 1.13.2 To ensure compliance with the Gaming and Liquor Act, the Gaming and Liquor Regulation and Board policies, an AGLC Inspector: - a) must be given full and unrestricted access to all areas of a casino facility; - b) may take reasonable samples of gaming supplies; - c) may inspect, audit, examine and make copies of any records, documents, books of account and receipts relating to a gaming activity, a provincial lottery, a gaming or casino facility licence, gaming supplies or may temporarily remove any of them for those purposes; - d) may interview the licensee or agents of the licensee with regard to any of the records, documents, books of account and receipts; - e) may interview and request identification from any person who appears to be a Minor who is found in the licensed facility; - f) may interview and request identification from any person who appears to be a Minor who is found outside of the licensed casino facility if the Inspector has reasonable grounds to believe that the person is contravening or has contravened the Gaming and Liquor Act; and - g) may seize identification from any person interviewed if the Inspector has reasonable grounds to believe that the identification is false or has been altered.
+- 1.13.1 Casino facility licensees, licensed charities, registered gaming workers and charity workers are required to cooperate fully with AGLC inspectors and police officers attending at a casino.
+A licensee must, on the request of an inspector, AGLC or an employee of AGLC: - a) assist the inspector in carrying out an inspection; and - b) provide the inspector with records, documents, books of account and receipts and provide a place where they may be inspected, audited, examined or copied. - 1.13.2 To ensure compliance with the Gaming, Liquor and Cannabis Act, the Gaming, Liquor and Cannabis Regulation and Board policies, an AGLC inspector: - a) must be given full and unrestricted access to all areas of a casino facility; - b) may take reasonable samples of gaming supplies; - c) may inspect, audit, examine and make copies of any records, documents, books of account and receipts relating to a gaming activity, a provincial lottery, a gaming or casino facility licence, gaming supplies or may temporarily remove any of them for those purposes; - d) may interview the licensee or agents of the licensee with regard to any of the records, documents, books of account and receipts; - e) may interview and request identification from any person who appears to be a minor who is found in the licensed facility; - may interview and request identification from any person who appears to be a minor who is found outside of the licensed casino facility if the inspector has reasonable grounds to believe that the person is contravening or has contravened the Gaming, Liquor and Cannabis Act; and